OfficeDev/TrainingContent/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/Lab.md

   1. Click **Add**.
   1. When prompted for a name, enter **CalendarController**.
   1. Click **Add**.
-1. Within the **CalendarController** file, add the following `using` statements to the top of the file:
+1. Within the **CalendarController** file, use the following `using` statements instead of the old using statements :

     ````c#
     using System;